Latvian language

-As a Baltic language, Latvian is most closely related to neighboring Lithuanian (as well as Old Prussian, an extinct Baltic language); however, Latvian has developed in different directions.
+As a Baltic language, Latvian is most closely related to neighbouring Lithuanian (as well as Old Prussian, an extinct Baltic language); however, Latvian has developed in different directions.
 In addition, there is some disagreement whether Standard Latgalian and Kursenieki, which are mutually intelligible with Latvian, should be considered varieties or separate languages.

-Latvian first appeared in print in the mid-16th century with the reproduction of the Lord's Prayer in Latvian in Sebastian Münster's Cosmographia universalis (1544), in Latin script.
+Latvian first appeared in print in the mid-16th century with the reproduction of the Lord's Prayer in Latvian in Sebastian Münster's Cosmographia universalis (1544), in the Latin script.

 Classification

 Latvian belongs to the Indo-European language family.
 It is classified as a part of the Baltic branch of the family.
 It is one of two living Baltic languages with an official status, the other being Lithuanian.
 The Latvian and Lithuanian languages have retained many features of the nominal morphology of Proto-Indo-European, though their phonology and verbal morphology show many innovations (in other words, forms that did not exist in Proto-Indo-European), with Latvian being considerably more innovative than Lithuanian.
 However, Latvian has mutual influences with the Livonian language.